min3studios/pro/CUSTOMKLINEAPI.md

 #### setOrder()

-Creates a new order and displays it on the chart.
+Creates a new order and displays it on the chart with enhanced styling.

 ```typescript
 chart.setOrder(order: CreateOrderOptions): string